Project Runway season 21: Reception

-Media outlets praised for the series returning alongside Klum, but also critcized it when they learned Gunn was not involved this season.
-He revealed that an executive producer offered him a cameo appearance, but declined as it was not reasonable to return for a short time, this soon upset many fans of the franchise.
+Media outlets praised the series for returning, alongside Klum, but also criticized it when they learned Gunn was not involved this season.
+He revealed that an executive producer offered him a cameo appearance, but he declined, as it was not reasonable to return for a short time, which upset many fans of the franchise.

-After showcasing their contestants, Ethan Mundt was quickly to be well-received from various publications, as he also appeared on another television series titled RuPaul's Drag Race (2021).
+After showcasing their contestants, Ethan Mundt was quickly well-received by various publications, as he also appeared on another television series titled RuPaul's Drag Race (2021).

-Veejay Floresca was announced to be in first place for Project Runway, which she also became as the first openly transgender woman to be a winner within the franchise.
-For her prize package, she received a cash reward of $200,000, a six-month representation from Agentry PR, a mentorship with the Council of Fashion Designers of America (CFDA), alongside a magazine spread in the American edition of Elle.
+Veejay Floresca was announced as the winner of Project Runway, becoming the first openly transgender woman to be a winner within the franchise.
+For her prize package, she received a cash reward of $200,000, a six-month representation from Agentry PR, a mentorship with the Council of Fashion Designers of America (CFDA), and a magazine spread in the American edition of Elle.

-The series was soon renewed for its twenty-second season by Disney Television Group on October 21, 2025.
-The current judging panel and mentor will continue to return as they serve as executive producers.
+The series was renewed for its twenty-second season by Disney Television Group on October 21, 2025.
+The current judging panel and mentor will return and serve as executive producers.